-Born in 1929, Adam Henein grew up into a family of silversmiths from Asyut and lived in the neighborhood of Bab al-Shaariyya in Cairo.
+Born in 1929, Adam Henein grew up in a family of silversmiths from Asyut and lived in Bab al-Shaariyya in Cairo.
 In 1953, he earned a degree in sculpture from the School of Fine Arts in Cairo.
-After graduating, he was awarded a two-year grant to stay in Thebes at the Luxor Atelier, established in 1941 by the Alexandrian painter and diplomat Mohamed Nagui (1888-1956) to promote the study of ancient Egyptian art as part of the curriculum of art schools in Egypt.
+After graduating, he was awarded a two-year grant to stay in Thebes at the Luxor Atelier, established in 1941 by the Alexandrian painter and diplomat Mohamed Naghi (1888-1956) to promote the study of ancient Egyptian art as part of the curriculum of art schools in Egypt.
 There, Henein studied pharaonic tombs and witnessed daily life in Upper Egypt.
-In 1972, Henein, a mid-career Egyptian sculptor then, moved to Europe together with his wife Afaf‘ to learn everything about art’.
+In 1972, Henein, a mid-career Egyptian sculptor, moved to Europe with his wife Afaf‘ to learn everything about art.’
 After spending over 25 years in Paris, Henein returned to his country of birth.

-In 1996, Adam Henein established the annual Aswan International Sculpture Symposium (AISS) in Aswan; a city that since Antiquity has been famous for its granite quarries and in 2014, he founded his eponymous museum in Harraniyya, housing over 4000 works.
+In 1996, Adam Henein established the annual Aswan International Sculpture Symposium (AISS) in Aswan, a city that since Antiquity has been famous for its granite quarries.
 He was awarded the State Award for the Arts in 1998 and the Moubarak Prize in 2004.
+In 2014, he founded his eponymous museum in Harraniyya, housing over 4000 works.